ibm-cloud-docs/watsonxdata/minio_storage.md

  | Catalog name | Enter the name of your catalog.|
  | Associate | Click Associate to create the storage. |
  {: caption="Register bucket" caption-side="bottom"}

+If MinIO is already inactive in old instances, the system will display the `Activate` button.
+Once you activate MinIO, the system will automatically remove the `Activate` button.
+{: #note}